albertattard/java-boot-camp/01 - Primer.md

 ## Java Language Specification

-The [Java Language Specification](https://docs.oracle.com/javase/specs/jls/se14/html/index.html) is the definitive technical reference for the Java programming language.
+The [Java Language Specification (JLS)](https://docs.oracle.com/javase/specs/jls/se14/html/index.html) is the definitive technical reference for the Java programming language.
 Anything related to the Java programming language and its behaviour is documented in the Java language specification.

+The specification is the authority on language behaviour, but it is terse and not user-friendly.
+If you are ever in any doubt about the behaviour of Java code, the specification provides the definitive answer.

+These specifications are not always easy to read and not meant as a beginner's tutorial.

+### Given that the specification is hard to read and understand, why should I care?

-With the understanding that this may be too technical, consider the following code fragment.
+**With the understanding that this may be too technical**, consider the following code fragment.

 ```java
 int a = -7;